Fine regularity of L\'evy processes and linear (multi)fractional stable motion: L evy processes

-Therefore, we consider in the sequel on the negative component of the 2-microlocal frontier of $Y$.
-As outlined in the introduction and according to Definition \ref{def:2ml_spaces} of 2-microlocal spaces, we need to study the increments around $t$ of the integral of the process $Y$, i.e.
+Therefore, we are interested in obtaining finer estimates of the negative component of the 2-microlocal frontier of $Y$.
+As outlined in the introduction and Definitions~\ref{def:2ml_spaces}-\ref{def:2ml_spaces_gen}, we need to analyse the following type of increments in the neighbourhood of $t$: